ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_seaice_feedback.rst

 minimum of sea-ice volume north of 80°N are first estimated.
 Then, the increase in sea-ice volume until the next annual maximum is computed for each year.
-The IFE is defined as the regression of this ice volume production onto the baseline summer volume anomaly
+The IFE is defined as the regression of this ice volume production onto the baseline summer volume anomaly.

 Available recipes and diagnostics